 These are some of the questions we’re grappling with as part of a collaboration with the Cornell University Global Health Program and Dr. Angel Pichardo Almonte in Santo Domingo, Dominican Republic, launched in 2014.

-Read students’ reflections on their life and work in Santo Domingo in 2014 and 2015 at globalhealthindr.wordpress.com.
+Read students’ writing on their life and work in Santo Domingo in 2014 and 2015 at globalhealthindr.wordpress.com.